Smile-SA/gdpr-dump/CONTRIBUTING.md

 A step by step guide on how to reproduce the issue will greatly increase the chances of your issue being resolved in a timely manner.

-## Merge Requests
+## Pull Requests

 ### Guidelines

 If you want to add a feature, please first create an issue.
 We'll then discuss whether it should be added to the core.

-Before submitting a merge request, please ensure that your code meet these requirements:
+Before submitting a pull request, please ensure that your code meet these requirements:

 - The code must be PSR-2 compliant.
 - GdprDump has a minimum PHP version requirement of PHP 7.0.